Last updated on November 2nd, 2024 at 07:45 pm

 I did not think that was clear on the map due to the color coating making it appear as if it only stopped at the purple stops, so I wanted to make sure to note this in case you happen to have more than three people in your group, as we did.

-(Still know, all of the buses are still first come, first served.
-So there is always still the chance of being split up onto multiple buses if it’s a busy summer day.)
+(Still, know that the buses are first come, first served.
+So there is always the chance of being split up onto multiple buses if it’s a busy summer day.)

-So I next laid out each stop in the order that made the most sense going along with all of our available bus stop options, and found out where we should get off the bus and then get back on.
+I next laid out each stop in the order that made the most sense, considering all of our available bus stop options, and found out where we should get off the bus and then get back on.

 Now that we knew our route and the bus stops, we lastly need to look at the BATA bus schedule and link everything together.